 RBC started with a small project team, including their champion.
 They partnered with corporate bankers who understood the mechanism of a PPA and then expanded to corporate real estate partners and internal advocates for reducing their carbon footprint.
 Once they entered negotiations with BluEarth, they determined who would sign off on the project and let the champion make their case.

 Have confidence in your renewable energy developer before you sign a PPA

 PPAs enable businesses to contract directly with a renewable energy developer, so you’ll want to pick a great one to reduce operations and maintenance risk.
-To assess a developer’s expertise, Ronnie recommends asking questions like how many projects they have developed, what issues they’ve encountered, what technology they use, and how they choose sites.
+To assess a developer’s expertise, ask questions like how many projects they’ve developed, what issues they’ve encountered, what technology they use, and how they choose sites.

 From the developer’s perspective, Shaun recommends that buyers involve applicable experts before creating a contract.
 The buyer should be comfortable that the project is viable and that once operational, it will hit power and environmental targets.

 Communicate and celebrate your power purchase agreement